Text book information is available at the bookstore's website.

 • Must be in good standing

-• Must be eligible for Certification under MN Supreme Court Rule 2 for Student Practice (including having completed 24 credits by the clinic start date)
+• Must be eligible for Certification under MN Supreme Court Rule 2 for Student Practice, which includes completion of the equivalent of one year full-time study, or 24 credits

 • Must have completed or be concurrently enrolled in Professional Responsibility (see each section for details)

 Students can apply for clinics by using the Clinic Job Application Form in the Career Services Office (CSO) Symplicity job bank.
 Students rank the clinics in which they have an interest in participating in the coming semester.
 Students are accepted for clinics based on their preferences and the needs of the clinic.
-The deadline for applying for a Spring 2014 clinic was October 15, 2013.
+The deadline for applying for a Fall 2014 clinic was March 25, 2014.
+Any remaining clinic seats will open to competitive registration on April 14.

 Students may earn credit for a second clinic, but students who have not yet taken a clinic have registration priority.
 Clinic student directorships are not counted as part of the two clinic limit.

-Three-credit externships are available in the following areas for Spring 2014: Business Law, Criminal law, Dispute Resolution, Health Law, Immigration, Judicial Clerk, Legislative and Lobbying, and Private Attorney.
-An up-to-date list of possible externship placement sites with attorneys committed to mentoring student externs for Spring 2014 is posted on the HUSL website.
+Three-credit externships are available in these areas for Fall 2014: Criminal Law, Dispute Resolution, Health Law, Immigration, Private Attorney, and Public Interest.
+An up-to-date list of externship placement sites with attorneys committed to mentoring student externs for Fall 2014 is posted on the HUSL website.
+These postings also indicate those sites willing to consider students for greater than three credits.
 Professional Responsibility is a prerequisite or concurrent requirement for all externships, except judicial clerks.
 Other prerequisites, listed on the website, vary by placement.
 Externships are graded pass/no pass.

 After the site preference form is submitted to the Externship Office, students can drop an externship ONLY with the approval of the externship director.